 French Press: Best How-To Tips, Techniques, and Creative Uses

 France has been an important contributor to coffee culture over the years, making terms like café au lait and café du jouras indispensable as the almighty croissant.
 And it was in France that, during the 1850s, an early version of the French Press (which is called a cafetière in French) was patented — although Italian designers Attilio Calimano and Giulio Moneta came up with their own version in the 1920s.
-The device is still commonly used in 2021, but it is important to understand how to use a French Press correctly.
+The device is still commonly used, but it is important to understand how to use a French Press correctly.

 We’ll also teach you some handy tips on how the French Press can enhance more than just your coffee in the kitchen.